Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 The **Migrate** action is available only for plans with subscriptions.
 {{< /alert >}}

-Once you validate your choice, the original plan is deprecated and a new subscription is added to the target plan.
+Once you validate your choice, the original plan is deprecated, and a new subscription is added to the target plan.
 The new subscription inherits the status of the original subscription.
 If there were access requests / credentials under the original subscription, they are marked as deleted and a new access request is created.
 Again, the access request status inherits the status of the original access request.
 The Discovery Agent will deprovision the original subscription and provision the new one.
 Be sure your agent and running to minimize the service disruption.

 ## Archive a product plan